-Fees can be paid by cash, credit card, cheque, Money order or electronic transfer into VIGIL accounts.
+Fees can be paid by cash, credit card, cheque, Money order, PayPal or electronic transfer into VIGIL accounts.

-The course needs to be booked in advance an Administration Fee of $100 is required to be paid during the time of the booking.
+The course needs to be booked in advance and at least an Administration Fee of $150 is required to be paid during time of the booking.

-A full refund of the course fee including administration fee is available, provided we receive a notice of cancellation at least five working days prior to the commencement of the booked course.
-If we receive less than five days notice we can refund your fee, a refund will not be given for the administration fee.
+A full refund of the course fee including administration fee is available, provided we receive a written notice of cancelation at least five (5) working days prior to commencement of the booked course.
+If we receive less than five (5) working days’ notice we can refund your fee, however, a refund will not be given on the administration fee.

 No refund is available:

-- If the participants withdraw voluntarily from the course after the commencement of the course, or
+- If the participants withdraw voluntarily from the course after commencement of the course, or

 - found not competent

-However, they will be issued a statement of attainment for any units of competency that they have attained
+However, they will be issued with a statement of attainment for any units of competency that they have attained.

-The courses need to be booked in advance and a full payment of the course is required to book a course.
-A full refund of the course fee is available, provided we receive a notice of cancellation at least five days prior to the commencement of the booked course; if we receive less than five days’ notice we can not refund the course fee.
+Courses need to be booked in advance and a full payment of course is required to book the course.
+A full refund of course fee is available, provided we receive a notice of cancelation at least five (5) days prior to commencement of the booked course; if we receive less than five (5) days’ notice we cannot refund course fee.

 No refund is available:

-Students who wish to transfer between courses will be able to do only once without any penalty if we receive a notice of transfer between courses at least five days prior to the commencement of the booked course.
-If less than five days is provided, this will be treated as a cancellation.
-A transfer of course fee $125 will apply if you wish to transfer from one batch to another during the course.
+Students who wish to transfer between courses will be able to do only once without any penalty, if we receive a notice of transfer between courses at least five days prior to the commencement of the booked course.
+If less than five days is provided, this will be treated as a cancelation.

-If Vigil Training College cancels or fails to complete a course a full refund will be made to students within 48 hours, the Student will also be given the option of rescheduling the course without any penalty.
+If Vigil Training College cancel or fail to complete the course a full refund will be made to students within five (5) working days, the Student will also be given the option of rescheduling the course without any penalty.